The Last Thing He Told Me (TV series): Development

 Ahead of its May 4, 2021, release, the novel The Last Thing He Told Me was optioned by Hello Sunshine and Red Om Films.
 Soon after, in partnership with 20th Television, Hello Sunshine and Red Om Films put the project on the marketplace.
 Apple, in a highly competitive bidding war, won the project and gave it a straight-to-series order.
-Laura Dave, author of the novel, will write the adapted screenplay with her husband, Josh Singer.
-Olivia Newman is set to direct the series pilot, with Deniz Gamze Ergüven, Daisy Von Scherler Mayer, and Lila Neugebauer directing the other episodes.
+Laura Dave, author of the novel, wrote the adapted screenplay with her husband, Josh Singer.
+Olivia Newman directed the series pilot, with Deniz Gamze Ergüven, Daisy Von Scherler Mayer, and Lila Neugebauer directing the other episodes.
 In March 2024, Apple TV+ renewed the series for a second season.

 Casting

 In January 2021, Julia Roberts was announced in a lead role for The Last Thing He Told Me.
 In November 2021, Jennifer Garner replaced Roberts as star and producer.
 Angourie Rice was added to the cast in April 2022, with Nikolaj Coster-Waldau, Aisha Tyler, Geoff Stults, John Harlan Kim and Augusto Aguilera joining in May.